How to spot bats

 Our environment team work hard to make sure that our 200-year-old network of tunnels, bridges and aqueducts welcome a variety of wildlife and provide suitable roosting areas for bats.
 Canals are also a great source of food and drink for bats.
 So you have a good chance of seeing these fascinating creatures if you're on our waterways at the right time.

-Bats are easier to spot during the summer months as they’re out and about hunting for insects.
+Bats are easier to spot during the summer months as they’re out hunting for insects.
+Around Halloween you can still seek out these much maligned and under-appreciated creatures before they hibernate for the winter.
 They’re fascinating to watch as they dart about catching their prey and showing off their agility.
-If you want to enjoy a night out with a difference then take a look at our guide to spotting bats and head out to the water.

 Choose a dark area.
-Many bats avoid bright street lighting and prefer to fly in the dark so try and find a location with as little light pollution as possible.
-Don’t forget to take your torch for the walk home though!
+Many bats avoid bright street lighting and prefer to fly in the dark, so try to find a location with as little light pollution as possible.
+Don’t forget to take your torch for the walk home though.

 Arrive just before the sun sets.
 Bats are easiest to spot around dusk when they come out to feed.

 Watch the water.
-Bats need to hydrate themselves just as much as we do and you’ll often see them swooping down to take a drink from the waterway.
-You’ll also spot Daubenton’s bats hunting just over the water.
+Bats need to hydrate themselves just as much as we do, so you’ll often see them swooping down to take a drink from the water.
+You’ll also spot Daubenton’s bats (sometimes known as water bats) hunting just over the water.
 They catch insects with their feet and will often feast while they are still flying.